What is Payroll Accounting & How to automate it?

 - Other Benefits – Tuition reimbursements, childcare, parking, cafeteria plans

-As an employer, you must pay your employees Social Security, Medicare, and unemployment taxes.
+You must pay your employees Social Security, Medicare, and unemployment taxes as an employer.
 However, the burden falls on you to remit the proper amounts for federal and state taxes on your employees’ behalf.
 Choosing the benefits you want to offer employees is a critical decision as it not only impacts the marketability of job openings at your business, but certain options can also be costly.

 Streamline your payroll processes in seconds with automated workflows.
 Book a 30-min live demo to see how you can save 80% of your costs & 90% time by using intelligent AI workflows for accounting automation.